-In 1764, a detailed explanation of the Linking Rings was published in Japan, in Hirase Hose’s Hôkasen.
+In 1764, a detailed explanation of the method behind the Linking Rings was published in Japan, in Hirase Hose’s Hôkasen.
 Japanese magicians came to call the trick the “Chinese Rings.”
 While no early record of the trick is known to have survived in China, a troupe of Chinese magicians and jugglers touring the U.K. in 1821 were reported doing the Linking Rings, using eight rings and performing a routine having many features that have survived to the present day.
 See the Liverpool Mercury, Feb.
-16, 1921, p.
+16, 1821, p.
 6, column 1.
 A Chinese troupe, perhaps the same one, doing a seemingly identical program, was advertised in the Belfast newspaper The Irishman, Apr.
 12, 1822, p.
 3, column 4.

 Written explanations of the trick did not begin to appear in Western literature until the mid-1800s.
 An early explanation is given by J. N. Ponsin in Nouvelle magie blanche dévoilée, Vol. 2, 1854, p.
 39. Three years later the trick was explained in an English work, the anonymously authored The Magicians' Own Book, 1857, p.
 31 (also published as The Boy's Own Conjuring Book, 1859).